Athozs/hass-additional-ca/README.md

 ## 📘 What are use-cases with this integration ?

-Scenario: you want to import Certificate file into Home Assistant OS trust store or Home Assistant Docker container trust store, in order to access 3rd-party service with TLS/SSL:
+Scenario: you want to import Certificate file into Home Assistant OS (HAOS) trust store or Home Assistant Docker container trust store, in order to access 3rd-party service with TLS/SSL:

 * Some of your installed integrations in Home Assistant need to access devices or third-party services with TLS/SSL (HTTPS, etc), and you got a `ca.crt` (or equivalent) from the service provider, ➡ you can load it with _Additional CA_ integration.
 * You generated a self-signed TLS/SSL certificate for your own service (personal HTTPS Web server, SMTP, LDAP, etc) that you want to be trusted by Home Assistant, ➡ you can load it with _Additional CA_ integration.